1970 South Carolina gubernatorial election: Candidates

+Campaign

 Watson's campaign was supported by President Richard Nixon and Senator Strom Thurmond.
 Watson's anti-integration campaign rhetoric is considered to have contributed to a white supremacist riot that targeted Black schoolchildren.
-Watson would defend the rioters, stating that "you can expect that to happen when you have frustrated people … People get restless and then things occur.”
+Watson would defend the rioters, stating that "you can expect that to happen when you have frustrated people ...
+People get restless and then things occur."

 The general election was held on November 3, 1970 and West was elected as the next governor of South Carolina.
 Turnout was even higher than the previous gubernatorial election because of the recent enfranchisement of Black voters and the controversial candidacy of Albert Watson.